qiboteam/qibosoq/doc/source/getting-started/qibosoq_lab_cal.rst

 Qibolab
 -------

 For Qibolab, we first need to setup the platform.
 This includes writing the ``my_platform.py`` and the ``my_platform.yml`` files.
-For more detailed instructions to write these experiments, please refer to the Qibolab documentation [ADD LINK].
+For more detailed instructions to write these experiments, please refer to the `Qibolab documentation  <https://qibo.science/qibolab/stable/>`_ .

 In this section we will provide a base platform that includes only a RFSoC4x2 board (with o additional instruments) that controls a single qubit.